-Finally, despite its relatively low price tag, this heater has a feature which only the best tankless water heaters can boast of: a self-modulating system.
-This system delivers major energy savings, while delivering the recommended flowrate.
+Finally, despite its relatively low price tag, this heater has a feature that only the best tankless water heaters can boast of a self-modulating system.
+This system delivers major energy savings while delivering the recommended flowrate.

 Ecosmart ECO 27 Tankless Water Heater